 Members of the public are able to nominate buildings for inclusion on the local list.
 View details of the locally listed buildings.

-The Council protects trees and groups of trees by making Tree Preservation Orders (TPOs) where appropriate.
-Use this link to view the Tree Preservation Order listings and further information on Tree Preservation Orders
+The council protects trees and groups of trees by making Tree Preservation Orders (TPOs) where appropriate.
+View the Tree Preservation Order listings and further information on Tree Preservation Orders

 Removal of protected trees will only be allowed in exceptional circumstances: